-“One way to get into jingle writing is to start a dialog with somebody at an ad agency – a writer, creative director, or producer,” says Leiter.
+“One way to get into commercial jingle writing is to start a dialog with somebody at an ad agency – a writer, creative director, or producer,” says Leiter.
 “If you can figure out what their specific needs are at the time, then you can offer to help.
 They may have focused messages that they need to convey that you’d never be able to guess otherwise.”

 Getting access to such people can be tricky, Leiter says, so he advises taking every possible route.
 “Call them, figure out their email addresses and write to them, send them homemade chocolate chip cookies,” he says.
-“Tell everybody you know that you write jingles, and see who knows a creative director at an ad agency.
+“Tell everybody you know that you can write a memorable jingle, and see who knows a creative director at an ad agency.
 Then go in and try to meet with them, tell them you’ll work for free for the first one.
 You want to open doors, so do what’s necessary to get there, even if it means putting together a free demo.”